 I am under 18, how do I book?

-If you are under 18, please click here, follow the simple procedure and at the end of this process you will be shown a parental consent form, please print this off, get it signed by your parent/guardian and present it to the Under 18 registration desk when you arrive at the event.
+If you are under 18, please register online on the main Summer Festival page.
+Follow the simple procedure and at the end of this process you will be shown a parental consent form, please print this off, get it signed by your parent/guardian and present it to the Under 18 registration desk when you arrive at the event.
 This strictly applies for 16 & 17 year olds only.
 If you are under 16, unfortunately you cannot attend this event.
 Please bring ID and proof of age cards with you.
-You must have valid ID in order to gain entry.
+You must have valid ID and parental consent form in order to gain entry.

 What do I need to bring with me?

 You will need to bring a sleeping bag, pillow and maybe some ear plugs with you!
 Just bring the usual stuff you would normally bring if you were heading away for a weekend – towels, toothbrush etc. Showers will be provided on site.
 Dress warmly too as the evenings can get a little chilly!